CahootsMalone/interstate-76-stuff/running-interstate-76-gog-release-using-dxwnd.md

 ### Running Interstate '76

+Every time you want to run Interstate '76, perform these steps.

 1. Open DxWnd.
 1. Double-click on the Interstate '76 target.
 1. DxWnd will prompt for adminstrator permissions and restart.
 1. Double-click on the Interstate '76 target again.
 The game should now run and will be limited to 20 frames per second.

+Alternatively:

+1. Right-click on the DxWnd executable (or a shortcut to it).
+1. Select "Run as administrator".
+1. Double-click on the Interstate '76 target.

+If you're using a shortcut to launch DxWnd, you can configure it to automatically run with administrator permissions as follows (this only needs to be done once):

+1. Right-click the DxWnd shortcut and select *Properties*.
+1. Select the *Shortcut* tab and click the *Advanced* button.
+1. Check *Run as administrator*, then click *OK* twice.

 ## Notes